Eruna-Me/DunnoAlternative/design.md

 - Hire new (wandering?) heroes
 - Buy new monster cards
 - Levelup/upgrade monsters/heroes? (if leveling gets added)

+Each province will need to be succesfully attacked twice to be defeated.
+The second spot might contain a castle.

+## World Generation

+At the start of a new game.
+A small random world will be generated with various tiles.
+Some like water and mountains etc, will not be conquerable.
+All other tiles will be connected to eachother (no player alone on an unreachable island :D).
+After this a tile will be picked for the player depending on difficulty and the rest will be filled by AI players. (or maybe some will be special 'rebel' factions which won't partake in offensive actions themselves.)

 ## Monster (recruitment)